saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 - Remember how **functional groups determine molecular behavior**?
 In fingerprints, we explicitly check for these functional groups.
 In graph representations, node features encode them.
 The chemical principles map directly to our data structures.
 - We learned that **protein structure determines function**.
 Sequence representations capture the primary structure, while 3D representations encode tertiary structure.
 Different tasks require different structural levels.

-**Looking forward**:
-- **Blog 3 (AlphaFold & Protein Structure Prediction)**: AlphaFold uses sequence representations with positional encodings and multiple sequence alignments (PSSMs capturing evolution).
-Its output is a distance matrix (2D representation of 3D structure) refined into full 3D coordinates.
-Understanding these representations explains how Transformers can predict geometry from text.

-- **Blog 4 (Graph Neural Networks)**: Now that we understand molecular graphs nodes, edges, features, adjacency matrices we'll see how GNNs process them.
-Message passing aggregates information along edges, enabling models to learn from molecular topology.

-- **Blog 5 (Generative Models)**: Generative models can operate in different representational spaces.
-Some generate SMILES strings autoregressively (character by character).
-Others generate molecular graphs directly (adding nodes and edges).
-The representation determines what the model creates and how we ensure chemical validity.

-- **Blog 6 (3D Generative Models & Docking)**: Advanced models generate molecules in 3D, directly placing atoms in space while respecting SE(3) symmetries.
-We'll also see how docking algorithms use 3D protein and ligand representations to predict binding poses and affinities.

-Each of these later topics builds on the representational foundations we've established here.
-Whether you're training a GNN to predict toxicity, using AlphaFold to get a protein structure, or generating novel drug candidates, you're ultimately manipulating one of these representations SMILES strings, fingerprints, graphs, or 3D geometries.

-The key insight is that **representation is not just a preprocessing step it fundamentally shapes what models can learn**.
-A model operating on 2D graphs cannot predict chirality-dependent effects.
-A SMILES-based model struggles with molecules containing complex ring systems.
-Choosing the right representation is as important as choosing the right architecture.

 In the next post, we'll see how AlphaFold revolutionized protein structure prediction by combining sequence representations with powerful Transformer architectures, solving a 50-year-old challenge and enabling structure-based drug design at unprecedented scale.

 ## References

-1. Weininger, D. (1988).
+[^1]: Weininger, D. (1988).
 SMILES, a chemical language and information system. *Journal of Chemical Information and Computer Sciences*, 28(1), 31-36.

-2. Rogers, D., & Hahn, M. (2010).
+[^2]: Rogers, D., & Hahn, M. (2010).
 Extended-connectivity fingerprints. *Journal of Chemical Information and Modeling*, 50(5), 742-754.

-3. Duvenaud, D. K., et al. (2015).
-Convolutional networks on graphs for learning molecular fingerprints. *Advances in Neural Information Processing Systems*, 28.

-4. Gilmer, J., et al. (2017).
+[^3]: Gilmer, J., et al. (2017).
 Neural message passing for quantum chemistry. *Proceedings of the International Conference on Machine Learning*, 1263-1272.

-5. Sch�tt, K. T., et al. (2017).
+[^4]: Schütt, K. T., et al. (2017).
 SchNet: A continuous-filter convolutional neural network for modeling quantum interactions. *Advances in Neural Information Processing Systems*, 30.

-6. Unke, O. T., & Meuwly, M. (2019).
-PhysNet: A neural network for predicting energies, forces, dipole moments, and partial charges. *Journal of Chemical Theory and Computation*, 15(6), 3678-3693.
+[^5]: Rives, A., et al. (2021).
+Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences. *Proceedings of the National Academy of Sciences*, 118(15), e2016239118.

-7. Jumper, J., et al. (2021).
+[^6]: Jumper, J., et al. (2021).
 Highly accurate protein structure prediction with AlphaFold. *Nature*, 596(7873), 583-589.

-8. Rives, A., et al. (2021).
-Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences. *Proceedings of the National Academy of Sciences*, 118(15), e2016239118.

-9. Landrum, G. (2016).
-RDKit: Open-source cheminformatics. *https://www.rdkit.org*

-10. Wu, Z., et al. (2018).
-MoleculeNet: a benchmark for molecular machine learning. *Chemical Science*, 9(2), 513-530.